 WALL OF FAME – Take note of Badfinger which is the most famous group to sign on to the Beatles’ Apple label.
 Sadly, they have one of the most tragic stories of any band in their era.
 Their manager, Stan Polley basically took them for everything and left them with nothing even though they had many hit songs.
 In the wake of being completely defrauded by that reprehensible pig, Pete Ham and Tom Evans both hung themselves.

 You would have thought that the Beatles might have had their backs along the way and could have provided much-needed advice.
 Due to the lack of touring Brian Epstein’s role had been diminished so the Beatles should have put him in charge of Badfinger.
-It would have saved his life, Pete’s, and Tom’s.
+It might have saved his life, as well as Pete’s, and Tom’s.
 What a shame on all three counts.

 LAST DAY OF THE FESTIVAL – People clamor outside the Cavern to see The Overtures, a phenomenal Sixties retrospective.
 Unfortunately, I wasn’t warned about what awaited me in the cellar below.

 HELLO ELO – A Jeff Lynne impersonator catches me in mid-shot.

 ABBEY ROAD – A six-string acoustic wielding, self-absorbed douche does his damndest to destroy the lion’s share of Abbey Road.
 Now, mind you, I’m supposed to be seeing The Overtures and not this clown.
 Now I’ve got to wait 45 minutes for him to “bull in a china shop” his way through one of my favorite Beatle Albums.